Brochures and Flyers

 Since private wells are not regulated by any agency, it is up to the well owner to ensure the water is safe for consumption.
 Protect your family’s health; learn if your well water is safe to drink.
 Courtesy of Idaho Health and Welfare.

-These posters were created by IRWA’s Source Water Protection Specialist Melinda Norris.
+Water conservation: These posters were created by IRWA’s Source Water Protection Specialist Melinda Norris.
 They provide good facts on how you can conserve water in your home and yard.

 These are short documents created by Utah’s Department of Environmental Quality.
 They provide good facts and suggestions on how to prevent pollution by proper practices at home and in the community.